sauda-kayitesi/Function/README.md

 ## Project name:TRIANGLE TRUCKER

-I have creat three difference of triangle.
+I have creat three difference type of triangle.

    #### SAUDA
    is the one who have  creat this website.